05 Jan

 The realities of fast fashion outweigh convenience

-It sells over 850 different brands, and also makes its own range of affordable clothing and accessories.
+ASOS is a UK-based fast fashion mammoth: it sells over 850 different brands and also makes its own range of affordable clothing and accessories.
 But how ethical is the ASOS private range, and should you be looking elsewhere for your online shopping fix?

-While the prospect of cheap and cute fashion delivered to your doorstep is exciting, the low price tags often belie the true cost of fast fashion: questionable labour policies and production processes that are detrimental to the environment.
-So let’s take a look at the impact of ASOS on people, the planet, and animals and answer: how ethical is ASOS?
+While the prospect of 70,000 cheap and cute fashion items delivered to your doorstep is exciting, the low price tags often belie the true cost of fast fashion: questionable labour policies and production processes that are detrimental to the environment.
+And while the brand claims its Fashion with Integrity strategy “drives [the brand] to be a company that cares for people, while working to reduce [its] impact on the planet”, we can’t help but wonder: is that really the case?
+Let’s take a look at the impact of ASOS on people, the planet, and animals and answer: how ethical is ASOS?

 Environmental impact

 We rated ASOS’s environmental impact “Not Good Enough”.
-The brand has made a public commitment and has set an intensity target to be a net zero emissions company by 2030, but there is no evidence it has set an absolute target.
-The ASOS brand uses some eco-friendly materials in its clothing, but there is no evidence it minimises textile waste when manufacturing its products.
-In addition to this, we found no evidence ASOS implements water reduction initiatives in most of its supply chain.
+The ASOS brand uses some lower-impact materials in its clothing, but there is no evidence it minimises textile waste when manufacturing its products.
+In addition, we found no evidence ASOS is taking actions to protect biodiversity in its supply chain.

 Labour conditions